aosucas499/xf86-input-mtrack/README.md

 Configuration options may be defined inside the InputClass section to configure the driver.
 Available options and their defaults are as follows.

+**Absolute** -
+Operate in absolute mode.
+This is advised for touchscreens Default is off.

 **TrackpadDisable** -
 Disables trackpad touch input.
 A value of 0 will enable the trackpad.
 A value of 1 will disable tapping and gestures but not movement.
 A value of 2 will